nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 </br>

-l) Copy the connection url
+j) Copy the connection url

 <img src="../img/Railway25.png" style="zoom:80%;" />

 </br>

-m) Click on the nightscout service and click on the environment tab
+k) Click on the nightscout service and click on the environment tab

 <img src="../img/Railway26.png" style="zoom:80%;" />
 <img src="../img/Railway27.png" style="zoom:80%;" />

 </br>

-n) Add a new variable by clicking `New Variable`
+l) Add a new variable by clicking `New Variable`

 <img src="../img/Railway28.png" style="zoom:80%;" />

 </br>

-o) For the variable name, enter `MONGODB_URI`
+m) For the variable name, enter `MONGODB_URI`

 <img src="../img/Railway29.png" style="zoom:80%;" />

 </br>

-p) For the variable value, paste the connection url we copied from the mongo service.
+n) For the variable value, paste the connection url we copied from the mongo service.
 It will look like this:

 `mongodb://mongo:secret@containers-us-west-19.railway.app:6450`